Updated: Sep 2, 2021

 1830 - The Book of Mormon condemns polygamy in Jacob 2, except for in the cases of raising up seed ostensibly (although that is also up to interpretation as it could be read that it’s never approved).

 1832 - Brigham Young preaches among the Cochrainites in Maine in (1890’s) – This sect was known for practicing “spriritual wifery.”
-Cochrain teachings on polygamy including: Using the term, “spiritual wifery.”, permission to have a polygamous relationship must come through the spiritual leader, wives could be assigned and sometimes swapped, and a Garden of Eden ceremony
+Cochrain teachings on polygamy including: Using the term, “spiritual wifery.”, permission to have a polygamous relationship must come through the spiritual leader, wives could be assigned and sometimes swapped, foot washing rituals that are similar to later Mormon Second Anointing rituals, and a Garden of Eden ceremony.

-1833 - Joseph Marries/Affairs with/Courts Fanny Alger in 1833 – This starts in 1838 during Oliver Cowdery’s excommunication trial, where he describes Joseph’s situation with Alger as that “filthy, dirty, nasty scrape,” wherein Oliver is accused of bearing false witness and Joseph is acquitted of the situation.
+1833 - Joseph Marries/Affairs/Courts Fanny Alger in 1833 – This rumor begins in 1838 during Oliver Cowdery’s excommunication trial, where others stated that Oliver described Joseph’s situation with Alger as that “filthy, dirty, nasty scrape,” wherein Oliver is accused of bearing false witness and Joseph is acquitted of the situation.
 Joseph wanted it on record that his entanglements with Alger were not “adulterous.”
-Emma also spied on the “transaction” in the barn, according to William McLellan, another later recollection.
+Decades later, Emma is said to have spied on the “transaction” in the barn, according to William McLellan.
 This could have been a spiritual ceremony or romp in the hay.
+Even later, this gets amplified into a polygamous marriage by Mosiah Hancock.

 1834 - Brigham Young takes a second wife after his first wife dies – Mary Ann Angel